PeachyDB-Inc/PeachyDB/ClientExamples.md

 ### Deployment Approach:

-1. Start off with a run of `peachdb_client_cqldb` and to get a basic understanding of behavior and get a baseline.
+1. Start off with a run of `peachdb_client_cqldb` to get a basic understanding of behavior and get a baseline.
 2. Replace the schema files indicated above with your own schema.
 3. Replace the client driver function with your own queries.
 4. Possibly utilize separate client driver threads/fibers for read queries and write queries.
 This may or may not make much difference with respect to code readibility and performance issues investigation.
 5. Note that each invocation of `peachdb_client_cqldb` will reload the schema and return errors in reloading the schema since all the schema records are present.
    This should not hinder the test.
 6. The numerous important aspects of running the test are described in the test, it would be better to carefully read through the comments to understand the issues.

 ## Test 2
 `peachdb_client_udt.cpp`

 This test is specifically provided to explain how to submit and extract UDTs (user-defined types) when submitting queries and unpacking the responses for the queries.
 The test is fairly detailed and self-explanatory.
 It is not meant to be a stress test.